-In all, Kimo has written five string quartets, three symphonies, and composed the music for a Steppenwolf Theatre production of “A Streetcar Named Desire” in 1997.
+In all, Kimo has written six string quartets, three symphonies, and composed the music for a Steppenwolf Theatre production of “A Streetcar Named Desire” in 1997.
 That same year he also directed the Goodman Theatre’s production of the August Wilson play, “Ma Rainey’s Black Bottom”.

 In 1999 the Lancaster (PA) Symphony Orchestra selected Kimo to receive their Composer of the Year award, with a performance of his works, as well as recognition for his contribution to American Music.

 In 2007 Kimo was selected as a Fulbright Specialist and through this program, he is providing jazz education and developing curriculums in Vietnam.
 Also during 2007 He was selected as Chicagoan of The Year, 2007 by the editors of Chicago Magazine.